Unimodular triangulations of simplicial cones by short vectors: The algorithm

 In order to end up with a $2$-triangulation of $C$, we want $z_j$ to be either a composite number or small, namely $z_j \leq p/2$.
 In general, $z_j$ cannot be expected to have this property.
 Therefore we add a certain multiple $kv_j$ $(k \in \mathbb{N})$ of $v_j$ to the vector $x$ if $z_j$ is a prime number and $z_j > p/2$.
 This results in a vector $x' \in C$ with

 such that all $z_j'$ are of the form $z_j'= 2^{g_j} t_j$ where $t_j\leq p/2$ or $t_j$ is a composite number.
 By Lemma \ref{odd} we can achieve this goal.

 Of course, we wish the vectors $x'$ to be as short as possible.
 We must avoid the situation that both $z_j'$ is big and $v_j$ is a long vector because then $x'$ would be long.
-Here the upper bound for the prime number counting function comes into play via Lemma \ref{avoid}, which guarantees that certain vectors are being multiplied by numbers $z_j'/p$ with $z_j'<p$.
+Here the upper bound for the prime number counting function comes into play via Lemma \ref{avoid} (see Lemma \ref{stellarvector} for a more detailed explanation), which guarantees that certain vectors are being multiplied by numbers $z_j'/p$ with $z_j'<p$. \hrulefill